Nielsen Realisation by Gluing: Limit Groups and Free Products: Abstract

 \section{Abstract}

 We generalise the Karrass--Pietrowski--Solitar and the Nielsen realisation theorems from the setting of free groups to that of free products.
-As a result, we obtain a fixed point theorem for finite groups of outer automorphisms acting on the relative free splitting complex of Handel--Mosher, as well as a relative version of the Nielsen realisation theorem, which in the case of free groups answers a question of Karen Vogtmann.
+As a result, we obtain a fixed point theorem for finite groups of outer automorphisms acting on the relative free splitting complex of Handel--Mosher and on the outer space of a free product of Guirardel--Levitt, as well as a relative version of the Nielsen realisation theorem, which in the case of free groups answers a question of Karen Vogtmann.
+We also prove Nielsen realisation for limit groups, and as a byproduct obtain a new proof that limit groups are CAT($0$).

 The proofs rely on a new version of Stallings' theorem on groups with at least two ends, in which some control over the behaviour of virtual free factors is gained.